probcomp/metaprob/doc/interaction.md

 :headless` process).
 It may also be helpful in such situations to remove the `target` directory, which caches `.class` files.

+There are many other circumstances that require a complete Clojure restart.

 This is a pain in the butt because it can take a minute or so to kill any running clojure under emacs, restart the REPL, connect to the new REPL, and reload the project.
+Therefore other alternative interaction modes (see below) may sometimes be preferable.

-## The REPL and files
+## Using files

+### Files/modules in their own namespace

 Clojure talks about files and modules, but I'm not clear on the difference.
 I think they are in 1-1 correspondence.
+Each file has its own "namespace", thus another 1-1 correspondence.

-The top of a typical metaprob file would look something like:
+The top of a typical metaprob file, say `myproject/myfile.clj`, would look something like:

     (ns myproject.myfile
       (:refer-clojure :only [ns declare])